About Us

 Partnerships

-NCOIS foundation research projects are a collaboration between The University of Newcastle and partnering academic institutions.
+NCOIS foundation research projects have been a collaboration between The University of Newcastle and partnering academic institutions.

 Partner Universities and Institutes

-The administration and coordination of the NCOIS will be based at the University of Newcastle, with our partner universities and institutes including:
+The administration and coordination of the NCOIS has been based at the University of Newcastle, with our partner universities and institutes including:

 • University of Newcastle